dask/dask/docs/source/array-creation.rst

 storage.
 This differs from ``persist``, which is mainly used to manage intermediate results within Dask that don't necessarily have longevity.
 Also it differs from storing final results as these mark the end of the Dask graph.
-So lack anyway to be reused in other graphs without reloading the data.
+Thus intermediate results are easier to reuse without reloading data.
 Intermediate storage is mainly useful in cases where the data is needed outside of Dask (e.g. on disk, in a database, in the cloud, etc.).
 It can be useful as a checkpoint for long running or flaky computations.